ashwin5638/luminash/README.md

 #  Luminash

 Luminash is a modern React Native mobile application built to deliver a seamless, fast, and intuitive user experience.
-It’s designed, developed, and deployed using **React Native**, **Gradle**, and **Android SDK** with full support for release builds and Play Store deployment.
+It’s designed, developed, and deployed using **React Native**, **Gradle**, and **Android SDK** with full support for release builds.

+Luminash is AI application like Google gemini

 ---